HatfieldDave/omni-food-project/markdown/README.md

 ### CSS

-- added navigation section
+- Added navigation section

 #### Navigation

-- style the seperate link
+- Styled the septate link
-- styled the last link to look similar to the btn---full
+- Styled the last link to look similar to the btn---full

+### push 5

+#### HTML

+- Built section how with place holders

+### CSS

+- Built a reusable grid
+  - Added it under general reusable